6. Add and configure media storage#

 DEFAULT_STORAGE_DSN to determine Django’s

-In the same way that you did for the database earlier, in the project’s Services view, add an Object storage instance.
-This will provide S3 storage for the project.
+In the same way that you did for the database earlier, in the application’s Services view, add an Object storage instance.
+This will provide S3 storage for the application.
 Deploy the environment, or manually select Provision from the services options menu.
-The service will be provisioned for the project and the environment variable will be applied.
+The service will be provisioned for the application and the environment variable will be applied.

 Locally, the most convenient way to work with media files is using local storage.
 You could use any directory in your

-local project, but since the Divio CLI will expect to find media files in
+local application, but since the Divio CLI will expect to find media files in

 /data, we will use that.
 We will